Notes from the Road:

 Every journey needs a starting point, and ours begins in Prague.
-Its windy medieval streets stand uniquely unscathed by the devastation of the Second World War, but all too familiar with Cold War tanks.
-The national heroes are to be found on coffee shop bookshelves.
-Beleaguered intellectuals, anti-regime agitators, poets and writers that sought solace in the absurd.
+Its windy medieval streets stand uniquely unscathed by the devastation of the Second World War, but are all too familiar with Cold War tanks.
+The national heroes are to be found on coffee shop bookshelves: beleaguered intellectuals, anti-regime agitators, poets and writers who sought solace in the absurd.

-Classic European fairy tales, the ones with evil looking houses on chicken legs, were born in these majestic, brooding forests.
+Classic European fairy tales, the ones with evil-looking houses on chicken legs, were born in these majestic, brooding forests.
 A network of tree-lined roads, highways of the ancient Skoda, connect countless hamlets, each with its own carp pond, minuscule train station and statue of a forgotten martyr invaded by lichen.

 In vineyards, stone terraces clamber up valley walls defying both gravity and notions of sensible economic yield.
 Giant fronds of geraniums cut through the landscape like brushstrokes of bright colour and church bells are made to toll at the drop of a Hut.
-The inhabitants are bon vivant.
+The inhabitants are bon vivants.
 A prolonged breakfast, wine with lunch, a detour to whichever Heuriger is serving the best Grüner Veltliner.
-After a few days in the Wachau, we’ll have our own opinions on the latter.
+After a few days in the Wachau, you’ll have your own opinions on the latter.

 Vienna requires little introduction.
 Imperial heart of the Habsburg Empire, refined and grand, but also and to this day, a European crossroads.
 Perhaps the world’s classiest border city.
 In Vienna we’ll pass below the balcony from which Empress Sissi observed royal life at the Hofburg.